Oliko136/fruit-master/README.md

 Users should be able to:

 - See a random combination of fruits each time they hit the "play" button.
-- See a "You won!" message if all three slots show the same fruit.
+- See a "You won!!!" message if all three slots show the same fruit.
+- See a "You lost..." message if at least one fruit is different.

 ### Links